DataDog/Miscellany/nginx-datadog-proxy/README.md

 `docker build -t datadog-nginx-forward-proxy .`

 2. Run the container
-`docker run -d p 8888:8888 datadog-nginx-forward-proxy`
+`docker run -d -p 8888:8888 datadog-nginx-forward-proxy`

 ## Configure your Datadog agent to use the proxy
 Traditional web proxies are supported natively by the Datadog agent.
-If you need to connect to the Internet through a proxy, edit your agent configuration file `datadog.yaml` to include:
+If you need to connect to the internet through a proxy, edit your agent configuration file `datadog.yaml` to include:
 ```
 proxy:
     https: "http://<PROXY_SERVER>:8888"